gamuir/capstone_project/README.md

 The files needed to run Dataset_Generation.ipynb are truall.csv and trulow.csv.
 These are inventory spreadsheets from Diamond Comic Distributors.
 The generated datasets were saved via pickle as dfall.p and dflow.p

-The analysis occurred using Project_Analysis_2.ipynb.
+The analysis occurred using Capstone_Analysis.ipynb.
 The needed files are dfall.p and dflow.p.